SanityLinux/Base/README.md

 ## FAQ

-Q: That's not how Pür is pronounced!
+Q: But I liked the old name!

-A: Yeah yeah, I get that a lot.
-Start your own distro if you don't like us mangling multiple languages at once.
+A: So did I. I got tired of people whining about it, and Sanity Linux makes a little more sense anyway.
+We're an island of sanity in all the crazy stuff going on in Linux-land lately.

 Q: So does pkgsrc update the whole system?

 A: Nope!
-Pür Linux breaks the traditional Linux paradigm of EVERYTHING IS A PACKAGE.
-I'm a FreeBSD sysadmin, and I really enjoy the separation between the Base system and 3rd party packages.
-While Pür Linux won't be developed in a single source tree like FreeBSD (No desire nor need to fork much) there's still going to be separation between the Base OS (Pür Linux) and Ports (using pkgsrc)
+Sanity Linux breaks the traditional Linux paradigm of EVERYTHING IS A PACKAGE.
+I'm a FreeBSD contributor, and I really enjoy the separation between the Base system and 3rd party packages.
+While Sanity Linux won't be developed in a single source tree like FreeBSD (No desire nor need to fork much) there's still going to be separation between the Base OS (Sanity Linux) and Ports (using pkgsrc)

 Q: How are we sure no one tampered with anything?